SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > Please note that fields with an asterisk (" * ") are mandatory.

-- Enter unique domain/url of the new tenant.
-This url will be used to access the application (e.g. tenant@cumulocity.com).
+- Enter unique domain/URL of the new tenant.
+This URL will be used to access the application (e.g. tenant@cumulocity.com).
 - Enter the name of the company.
 - Enter the administrator's e-mail.
 You must provide a valid e-mail address to enable users to reset their password.
 - Enter username of the administrator for logging in.
 - Enter contact name.
 This field is optional.
 - Enter contact phone.
 Again, this field is optional.
 - Choose whether you wish to have the password reset link sent as an e-mail.
 If you have not selected this option you will have to enter a password and confirm the password.
 (See "[Logging in](/guides/users-guide/overview#login)" for more information on password strength.)
-- Press the "Save" button.
+- Click the "Save" button.

 ![Tenant-creation](/guides/users-guide/createtenant.png)